Palibrix/Bavovniatko/README.md

 1. As a `User`, I can do everything I could do in a V1
 2. As a `User`, I can make a publicity request for a Part or a build, that is admin would review my Part or build and make it public if everything is correct, so that my Part will become official
 3. As a `User`, I can add a comment to the publicity request, so that reviewer will get some information on where or how he can confirm Part characteristics
-4. As a `User`, I can add a file to publicity request, that is I can add documentation documents
+4. As a `User`, I can add a file to publicity request, that is I can add documentation
 5. As a `User`, I can receive points for my profile, that is I can get new statuses or badges
 6. As a `User`, I can see other people statuses or badges, that is near their name everywhere
 7. As a `User`, I can send a change request for any official Part, that is I can specify what exactly needs to be changed and why